marina601/scooter-circle/README.md

   - To position the div I have used the tutorial from
   - [Techsini](https://techsini.com/how-to-add-css-preloader-to-your-website-tutorial/)
   - The code has then been initialized in the *script.js* file

+- Block title template has been used from [Jinja documentation](https://jinja.palletsprojects.com/en/3.0.x/templates/), also a fall back title has been added if the page does not have a specific title added in route.

+- [MongoDB documentation](https://docs.mongodb.com/manual/reference/operator/update/inc/) have been used to find out how to increment total number of reviews, when adding a new review.
+The same operator has been used to reduce the number of reviews, when the user is deleting a review.

+- Code for custom error handling pages has been sorced from [Flask documentation](https://flask.palletsprojects.com/en/1.(1.x/patterns/errorpages/)

+- Code to handle custom error message in HTML5 was sorced from [Stackoverflow](https://stackoverflow.com/questions/5272433/html5-form-required-attribute-set-custom-validation-message)
 ##### back to [content](#table-of-content)

 ### Media